Canon SX730 vs T8i

 It is notable that the T8i has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The SX730 does not feature such a mic input.

 The T8i is a recent model that features in the current product line-up of Canon.
-In contrast, the SX730 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the SX730 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the SX730 was succeeded by the Canon SX730 HS.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the SX730 and T8i can be found, respectively, in the Canon SX730 Manual (free pdf) or the online Canon T8i Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon SX730 or the Canon T8i – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.